XzawDev/XzawDev/README.md

 🔍 I love experimenting with small projects to sharpen my coding skills.<br>
 📚 I’m currently learning Japanese and Next.js. <br>
 ⚡ Fun fact: I enjoy turning new ideas into real projects. <br>
-🎯 Goal: To live in Japan and enjoy a simple.
+🎯 Goal: To live in Japan and enjoy a simple life.
 </p>

 ###